syncfusion-content/blazor-docs/blazor/diagram-component/nodes/interaction.md

 And also the selection enable during the interaction.

 * An element can be selected by clicking that element.
-* When you select the elements in the diagram, the `SelectionChange` event gets triggered and to do customization in this event.
+* When you select the elements in the diagram, the `SelectionChanged` event gets triggered and to do customization in this event.

 ![Select](../images/node-select.png)